 Fluorescein angiography is a series of real-time photographs of fluorescein dye as it circulates through the blood vessels in your retina.
 This test can highlight abnormalities in the blood vessels of the retina, which can occur in several retinal diseases, including age related macular degeneration, diabetic retinopathy, and retinal vein occlusion.

-Fluorescein angiography is performed in the clinic after your eyes have been dilated and takes approximately fifteen minutes to complete.
+This procedure is performed in the retina clinic after your eyes have been dilated and takes approximately fifteen minutes to complete.